Skip to main content

 Enrollment information

-• Who should apply: We are looking for enthusiastic students at all levels (BS, MS, PhD) who are passionate about leading STEM activities with K-12 students and are able to consistently show up for in-person teamwork and on-site events.
+• Who should apply: We are looking for enthusiastic students at all levels (BS, MS, PhD) who are passionate about leading STEM activities with K-12 students and are able to consistently show up and honor time commitments for in-person teamwork and teaching at schools.

-• Eligible students should be familiar with the user centered design process, and have already taken HCDE 318 (BS) or 518 (MS).
+• Eligible students should be familiar with the user centered design process, and have taken or are currently taking HCDE 302 (BS), 318 (BS), or 518 (MS).

 • Experience working with, teaching, or mentoring K-12 students is helpful for this work.

-• To apply: please submit your resume and explain your interest, qualifications, and availability for the work on this Google form.
+• To apply: Please submit your resume and explain your interest, qualifications, and availability for the work on this Google Form.
+Rolling deadline until spots are filled.

 Dr. Arpita's Research Group archive